202nd Rifle Division (Soviet Union): 202nd Rifle Division

 As of the beginning of December the division was still in 11th Army, which had withdrawn to the area of the Valdai Hills.
 On December 16 Shtykov left command of the division and on the 21st took over the 253rd Rifle Division but this proved temporary and he moved back to the 202nd on December 31; in the interim Col. Georgii Grigorievich Voronin had been in command.
-On January 10, 1942 Shtykov was promoted to the rank of major general.
+On January 10, 1942, Shtykov was promoted to the rank of major general.
 By this time the division had returned to 34th Army.

 Battle of Demyansk

 34th Army was under command of Maj.
 Gen. N. E. Berzarin.
 As the Red Army's winter counteroffensive widened from the Moscow area he was ordered to form two division-sized shock groups to support the efforts of 11th and 3rd Shock Armies but otherwise to fix as much of German 16th Army in place as possible with diversionary attacks.
 The first shock group was based on the 254th Rifle Division which faced the weakened 290th Infantry Division.
 Beginning on January 10 the 254th infiltrated the positions of the 290th with ski troops through frozen marshes and cut the supplies of three company-sized strongpoints which were gradually eliminated by the rest of Berzarin's forces.
 The 202nd, forming the second group, was committed to widen the breach.
 It had been reinforced with two mortar battalions which were better able to provide support fire in this heavily forested, swampy and largely roadless terrain than conventional artillery.
-After an advance of 13km it cut the Parfino–Lychkovo railway line which left the 290th in a long, thin salient between 34th and 11th Armies.
+After an advance of 13 km it cut the Parfino–Lychkovo railway line which left the 290th in a long, thin salient between 34th and 11th Armies.

 At the beginning of February the 290th Infantry was still holding east of the Pola River but II Corps and several other German units were vulnerable to encirclement at Demyansk.
 The bridge at Davidovo over the Redya River was the target for 11th Army's 1st Guards Rifle Corps and was taken February 5, after which the Corps reached the village of Ramushevo on the Lovat three days later, cutting the last road to Demyansk.
 The 290th was virtually surrounded with Soviet ski troops operating freely in its rear.
 To avoid annihilation it was permitted to pull back south from the Pola.
 When this was completed it was facing the 202nd east of Vasilevshchina.
 On February 25 the full encirclement of II Corps was completed.
 The STAVKA ordered that Northwestern Front should crush the pocketed force within four or five days; meanwhile reinforcements were arriving from Germany and the airlifting of supplies was well underway.
 On March 16 the 645th Rifle Regiment was awarded the Order of the Red Banner in recognition of its successes in the fighting to that point.